 When you plug the flash drive into a new computer, you won’t even need to install the software.

 You just have to locate the portable Sticky Password.exe and launch it, and you’ll have a portable version of the program running on a new computer, with access to all your data and logins.

 Just make sure you unplug it before leaving the computer, you don’t want anyone else getting their grubby mitts on your precious logins.

-However, does it mean that the rest of the world that don’t use Chrome (for good reason, but we’ll get into that another time) shouldn’t have access to a decent password manager?
+However, does it mean that the rest of the world that don’t use Chrome (for good reason, there are much more secure browsers out there) shouldn’t have access to a decent password manager?

 In a world where most password managers ONLY have browser extensions for Chrome, Edge… and maybe Firefox, users of other obscure browsers will be happy to know that Sticky most likely has browser extensions for them!